texhex/MPSXM/README.md

 Any constructive contribution is very welcome!
 If you encounter a bug or have an addition, please create a [new issue](https://github.com/texhex/MPSXM/issues/new).

 ## License
-Copyright Â© 2016 [Michael Hex](http://www.texhex.info/).
+Copyright © 2016 [Michael Hex](http://www.texhex.info/).
 Licensed under the **Apache 2 License**.
 For details, please see LICENSE.txt.